westonkd/traefik/mac.md

 # Configuring Traefik on a Mac
-This guide describes configuring Traefik on a Mac using Ubuntu Multipass to configure a VM for Docker.
+This guide describes configuring Traefik on a Mac using Ubuntu Multipass.

 These instructions do not cover setting up Multipass.
 For instructions on Multipass, see [this article](https://ubuntu.com/blog/replacing-docker-desktop-on-windows-and-mac-with-multipass).